Getting on Track after a Binge

 It is possible that you will binge again so you need to be comfortable with that idea.
 Safeguard yourself from another binge by:

 - Keeping binge foods away from the house

 - Binge will taking pauses to assess the situation rather than binging in autopilot

 - Practicing mindful eating

 Show yourself some kindness

 You should realize that losing weight or getting healthier is a journey and you need to be patient and kind to yourself.
 Moreover, you need to be patient.
 Live a healthy life of moderation, balance, quality and give room for at least one binge.

 It is only with the experience that you will be able to define measures that will you from recurring binges.
-Overtime, you will learn what works and doesn’t work for your body.
-In this moment, take it easy and don’t beat yourself up!
+Over time, you will learn what works and doesn’t work for your body.
+At this moment, take it easy and don’t beat yourself up!